nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_3/Aashish_Chaple/README.md

 ## Week 2 (July 14, 2025):
 - Working on providing hands-on exercise for Module 3.
+- Created Readmes for modules 1-5
+- Updated Jupyter Notebook with concepts of bias detection methodologies

+## Week 3 (July 21, 2025):
+- Created a new Jupyter Notebook with hands-on exercises for different bias detection methodologies
+- Created videos for 2 of the bias detection methodologies

 # Module 3: Bias Detection in AI Systems